A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: Introduction

 The focus of Section 3 is on our main result, the cluster method in Malvenuto\textendash Reutenauer.
 We prove our generalized cluster method and show how it specializes to Elizalde and Noy's cluster method for permutations as well as its $q$-analogue.
 In this section, we also use the theory of shuffle-compatibility to construct homomorphisms which we then use to obtain further specializations of our generalized cluster method for the statistics $(\ides,\icomaj)$, $\ides$, $\ipk$, and $\ilpk$.

 In Sections 4 and 5, we apply our general results from Section 3 to produce formulas for the polynomials $A_{\sigma,n}^{\ides}(s,t)$, $P_{\sigma,n}^{\ipk}(s,t)$, and $P_{\sigma,n}^{\ilpk}(s,t)$\textemdash and their $s=0$ evaluations\textemdash where $\sigma$ is a specific type of consecutive pattern.
 Section 4 focuses on \textit{monotone patterns}, i.e., the patterns $12\cdots m$ and $m\cdots21$.
-Section 5 focuses on the patterns $12\cdots(a-1)(a+1)a(a+2)(a+3)\cdots m$ where $m\geq5$ and $2\leq a\leq m-1$; these patterns were considered in \cite{Elizalde2012} as a subfamily of ``chain patterns'', and here we call them \textit{transpositional patterns} because $12\cdots(a-1)(a+1)a(a+2)(a+3)\cdots m$ is precisely the elementary transposition $(a,a+1)$.
+Section 5 focuses on the patterns $12\cdots(a-1)(a+1)a(a+2)(a+3)\cdots m$ where $m\geq5$ and $2\leq a\leq m-2$; these patterns were considered in \cite{Elizalde2012} as a subfamily of ``chain patterns'', and here we call them \textit{transpositional patterns} because $12\cdots(a-1)(a+1)a(a+2)(a+3)\cdots m$ is precisely the elementary transposition $(a,a+1)$.
 Most of our formulas involve the Hadamard product operation on formal power series, although some ``Hadamard product-free'' formulas are obtained for monotone patterns.
 In the case of monotone patterns, we also give a formula for counting $12\cdots m$-avoiding permutations by inverse descent number and inverse major index.

 We conclude this paper in Section 6 with a brief discussion of ongoing work and future directions of research.
-See the forthcoming paper \cite{Zhuang2021a} for proofs of two observations (Claims \ref{cl-ipk} and \ref{cl-ilpk}) which are left unproven in this paper.
+See \cite{Zhuang2022} for an extended abstract summarizing the results of this paper, as well as \cite{Zhuang2021a} for proofs of two observations (Claims \ref{cl-ipk} and \ref{cl-ilpk}) which are left unproven here.